-- a) be his or her own spokesperson at the fair hearing, or at the claimant's own expense be represented by legal counsel or another; - b) confront and cross-examine any witnesses presented at the hearing; and - c) present witnesses on his or her own behalf.
+- a) be their own spokesperson at the fair hearing, or at the claimant's own expense be represented by legal counsel or another; - b) confront and cross-examine any witnesses presented at the hearing; and - c) present witnesses on their own behalf.

 Arrangements for the date, time, and place of the hearing will take into consideration the convenience of the claimant and hearing authority.
-The claimant will be given timely notice to allow for preparation and will also be given adequate preliminary information about the hearing procedure to allow for effective preparation of his or her case.
+The claimant will be given timely notice to allow for preparation and will also be given adequate preliminary information about the hearing procedure to allow for effective preparation of their case.